 Homes in these neighborhoods have quite a bit of character with a variety of different types and styles of homes.
 Many of the homes are typically one story, on 4,000- 5,000-square-foot lots with attached one-car garages.
 Many of the homes are 3 bedroom, 1 baths or 2 bedroom 1 baths.
-Current sales show that homes in these neighborhoods sell for approximately $1.1million to $1.3 million.
+Current sales show that homes in these neighborhoods sell for approximately $1.3 million and above.

 The elementary school for Burlingame Grove and Village is Lincoln Elementary.

-Ray Park is a neighborhood located in North Burlingame on the west side of El Camino Real.
+The Ray Park neighborhood is located in North Burlingame on the west side of El Camino Real.
 Ray Park borders the city of Millbrae and offers commuters close proximity to BART, Hwy 280 & 101.
 It is close to nearby Peninsula Hospital, which has been completely remodeled and rebuilt as well as Burlingame Plaza shopping center.

 The area consists of mostly one level ranchers on flat, level lots.
 Many of the homes in Ray Park were built after WWII and are larger in size (approximately 2,000 sq. ft) with a traditional feel.
 A typical home is has 3 bedrooms, 2 baths and a 2 car attached garage.

 The Elementary school for Ray Park is Lincoln Elementary and Franklin Elementary Schools and it is also home to Burlingame’s only public middle school, Burlingame Intermediate School.